DBGambit/reacttodo/README.md

 You can use [this app](https://to777do.web.app/).
 Hope you will enjoy it.

-Created with love by Vazgen and Samvel.
+Created by Vazgen and Samvel.